 GOP legislative agenda incomplete, lags as Congress returns

-There are 3 comments on the Waco Tribune-Herald story from 21 hrs ago, titled GOP legislative agenda incomplete, lags as Congress returns.
-In it, Waco Tribune-Herald reports that:
+There are 5 comments on the 680News story from 18 hrs ago, titled GOP legislative agenda incomplete, lags as Congress returns.
+In it, 680News reports that:

 President Donald Trump and his GOP allies on Capitol Hill have made it through nearly half their first year in power without a single major legislative achievement.
 If that's going to change, it will have to start soon, a reality that Republican lawmakers will confront when they return to the Capitol on Monday from a weeklong break.